TankerHQ/sdk-python/README.rst

 See `API documentation <https://tankerhq.github.io/sdk-python>`_.

-A more high-level documentation is beeing written.
+A more high-level documentation is being written.
 In the mean time, feel free to read `the documentation about the JavaScript SDK
 <https://tanker.io/docs/latest/?language=javascript/>`_.
 Most of it is applicable to the Python SDK too.